f-str/f-str/README.md

 I'm studying for a Master's degree in Computer Science at the [University of Passau](https://www.uni-passau.de/) with a focus on Software Analysis, AI-Engineering, and [Evolutionary Algorithms](https://en.wikipedia.org/wiki/Evolutionary_algorithm).
 Besides that I work part-time as a working student at [IAMDS](https://iamds.com/).
-There I am mainly involved in Backend development with [Spring Boot](https://spring.io/projects/spring-boot), [.NET](https://dotnet.microsoft.com/en-us/), [Flask](https://flask.palletsprojects.com/en/2.2.x/), [Apache Kafka](https://kafka.apache.org/), and many more.
+There I am mainly involved in Backend development with [Spring Boot](https://spring.io/projects/spring-boot), [.NET](https://dotnet.microsoft.com/en-us/), [Flask](https://flask.palletsprojects.com/en/2.2.x/), [NestJS](https://nestjs.com/), [Apache Kafka](https://kafka.apache.org/), and many more.
-But I also do a lot of DevOp, Software Architecture, AI-Engineering, and Project-Lead tasks.
+But I also do a lot of DevOps, Software Architecture, AI-Engineering, and Project-Lead tasks.
 In my spare time I spend way too much time ricing my [i3wm](https://i3wm.org/) Arch-GNU/Linux systems and working with and on various open source projects.

 ---

-- 🔨 I'm currently working on [RadishMQ](https://github.com/f-str/radishmq)
+- 🔨 I'm currently working on [RadishMQ](https://github.com/f-str/radishmq) and [Vorteks](https://github.com/f-str/vorteks)

-- 🌱 I'm currently learning **Rust** and **Flutter**
+- 🌱 I'm currently learning **Rust**

+- 📝 I'm currently writing my Master's thesis about Deep Q-Learning in combination with Neuroevolution in the context of software testing.

 - 🔭 I'm looking forward to learn more about [Neuroevolution](https://en.wikipedia.org/wiki/Neuroevolution) and [Deep Reinforcement Learning](https://en.wikipedia.org/wiki/Deep_reinforcement_learning)